 Observe what you see and let the thoughts that come up just weave around your brain like a wisp of smoke and dissipate.
-The idea is, the more this is practiced, the easier it will be to train the brain to do this more often and in other scenario's.
+The idea is, the more this is practised, the easier it will be to train the brain to do this more often and in other scenarios.

 Soon, you will be less worried, less stressed and less anxious.
 It won't take your worries and stresses away, they will still be there but the time you spend thinking about them and getting yourself worked up will be reduced.

 I too, need to bring back more of the 'Camino' into my overly analysed and thought-about life and walking is how I am going to start to practice this again.

 One of my favourite photos I took on the camino - a local man on the road in front of me (see my shadow next to him?)

 Ok, so I have kids now and my worries and forward thinking is even more predominant than it used to be but I can still manage to mindfully walk and practice 'present living'.